canonical/lxd/doc/faq.md

     sys
     [root@systemd /]# exit

-Because LXD tries to auto-heal, it did create some of the folders when it was starting up.
+Because LXD tries to auto-heal, it did create some of the directories when it was starting up.
 Shutting down and restarting the container will fix the problem, but the original cause is still there - the **template does not contain the required files**.